MarvinDetzkeit/MarvinGame/README.md

 - You can move the player (currently a red cube) through a level
 - The camera scrolls with the player
-- The player can collide with objects (e.g. the rocks below the player in the picture)
+- The player can collide with objects (e.g. the fence in the picture)
+- You can talk to NPCs (In the picture the player talks to the blue cube)
 - Most Pixel Art was created by me

 ### Level Editor